laravel/tinker/README.md

 ## Basic Usage

-From your console, simply call `php artisan tinker`, and you're away!
+From your console, execute the `php artisan tinker` command.

 ## License